typelevel/Laika/docs/extending-laika/directive.md

 Registration:

     // for templates with sbt plugin:
-    templateDirectives in Laika += directive // in build.sbt
+    laikaTemplateDirectives += directive // in build.sbt

     // for Markdown in Transform API:
     Transform from Markdown to HTML fromDirectory